optimagic-dev/optimagic/docs/source/optimization/dashboard.rst

 The dashboard is implemented using a bokeh Server.

-As the dashboard only relies on the database, you can create dashboards for any running, succeeded or failed optimization.
+While dashboards are started by maximize or minimize most of the time, they are actually completely separate from an optimization and only monitor a database that is updated by the optimizers.
+Thus, you can run dashboards for any running, succeeded or failed optimization.